P2PSP/core/doc/contributor-manual/README.md

 4. Read the TODO file.

-5. Contact to ... for futher instructions.
+5. Contact to vicente.gonzalez.ruiz AT gmail.com for futher instructions.

 6. Thanks :-)